Stay in the Loop

 At last year’s Fringe Festival, choreographer Gunnar Montana presented BLACK WOOD, combining dance and acrobatics in a gothic tale of domestic abuse and vengeful witches.
 For 2024, Montana has returned to that dark world with BLACK WOOD: WINTERBORN, digging into the mythos of the man-hating, leather-clad witches, this time with an Owl Goddess.

 Narratively, the new hour-long piece seems more coherent.
-It begins where the story ended last year—in a forest of snow-covered trees (designed by Montana and Will Bryant) that surround the audience.
+It begins where the story ended last year: in a forest of snow-covered trees (designed by Montana and Will Bryant) that surround the audience.

-The witches, who last year dropped the dead body of dancer Frank Leone’s character into a well, hoists them out again, covered in blood and slime and suspended in a sling of chains.
+The witches, who last year dropped the dead body of dancer Frank Leone’s character into a well, hoist them out again, covered in blood and slime and suspended in a sling of chains.
 As Leone hangs overhead, four dancers circle the well, a glowing orb in each hand.
-They swoop low, rise up and their arms sway, in what is easily the most beautiful dancing in the show.
+They swoop low, rise up, and their arms sway in what is easily the most beautiful dancing in the show.
 Then Leone returns to life, becoming one of the witches via a tortured wallow in a pool of slime.
 WINTERBORN isn’t about beauty so much as it evokes the grotesque of Hieronymus Bosch’s Garden of Earthly Delights: sensual, nearly naked bodies interspersed with dark images of torment.

 Murder, resurrection, and grisly fates

 The first act foreshadows the story that follows: the witches catch a handsome woodsman in a bear trap.
 They kill and cannibalize him, but one of their number (Katherine Corbett) mourns our hero and resurrects him with a little bit of spell-work and his bloody skull.
-Teddy Fatscher plays the hero, resurrected out of a cauldron of sorts set into a table surrounded by audience members.
+Teddy Fatscher plays the hero, resurrected out of a cauldron of sorts set on a table surrounded by audience members.
 The duet that follows, low lift after low lift, is acrobatic and performed nearly naked (most of the show is danced topless, in G-strings).
 It’s sexy, but I did not find it passionate, and I wondered whether that was the complexity of the dance or a carefulness about a vulnerable dance partner.

 In this darkly gothic tale, however, the coven will have none of that happy stuff.
 They perform a ceremony involving bursts of candle flames to summon the Goddess.
 Mika Romantic, resplendent in the head of a horned owl and bedecked with fox tails and ruffles, pronounces the lovers’ grisly fate before she sheds her trappings to dance naked in all her generous proportions.